King2k5ng/nebula-challenge-cf/README.md

 * AWS account
 * AWS CLI
 * linux system to run script to automate deployment of resources and uploading website assets to S3 bucket.
-* Alternatvly Windows user's can istall Jq to run script using git bash.
+* Alternatively Windows user's can istall jq to run the script (setup.sh) using git bash.

+### Deploying Solution
+**Linux Users** can run this can run the Script "setup.sp" in the terminal, fill in some  parameters when promted, and the script would automate the deployment of your resources.
+The would also automate the loading of your objects (website assets folder) to the S3 bucket.

+**Windows Users** can also repeat the steps above with the useing git bash after completeing the intallation of jq.
+Alternatively Windows users can also log into the AWS mangement console and upload the template to cloudformation to deloy the resources.
+However with this method you would also have to upload the webpage files to the S3 Bucket using the management console too.